junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 ### Trust Relationships

-It is important that the individual Component Attester Attestation Results needs to have security to prevent any man in the middle attacks.
-Hence it is important that each Component Attester Attestation Results MUST be signed by the individual Verifiers.

-The Trust Anchors for the Component Attester Verifiers MUST be present in the Lead Verifier Database.
-The Lead Verifier MUST verify the signature on the Component Attester Attestation Results prior to processing it.

-Once all Component Attester Appraisal process is complete, the overall Attestation Results are produced.
-The Lead verifier may apply its own policies and also add extra claims as part of its appraisal.

-In a particular deployment scenario it is possible that the received Component Attester Results are just appended and the entire envelope signed by the Lead Verifier.
-A Relying Party may then choose to verify individual Verifier results, based on its Appraisal Policy for Attestation Results.
+In this topology the Lead Verifier is fully trusted by Component Attester Verifiers (example Verifier 1).

+Also, each of the Component Attester Verifier is fully trusted by the Lead Verifier.
+Lead Verifier is provisioned with the Trust Anchors for Verifier 1..N.

 ## Cascaded Pattern {: #sec-verifier-cascade }